History of Senegal: Independence

-In January 1959, Senegal and the French Sudan merged to form the Mali Federation, which became fully independent on 20 June 1960.
-The transfer of power agreement with France was signed on 4 April 1960.
-Due to internal political difficulties, the Federation broke up on 20 August 1960.
-Senegal and Soudan (renamed the Republic of Mali) proclaimed independence.
-Léopold Senghor, internationally known poet, politician, and statesman, was elected Senegal's first president in August 1960.
+In 1959, Senegal and the French Sudan merged to form the Mali Federation, which became fully independent in 1960.
+The transfer of power agreement with France was signed on 4 April 1960, commemorated as the Senegalese Independence Day.
+Initially, the Mali Federation expressed its desire to continue cooperating with France.
+However, the Senegalese quickly expressed their desire to leave the Federation, which led to the dissolution of this political entity on 20 August 1960, and the adoption by the National Assembly on 25 August 1960, of a new constitution similar to that of the Fifth French Republic, creating a mixed parliamentary-presidential system for Senegal.
+Two independent states, Senegal itself and Soudan (renamed the Republic of Mali), were born out of this split..
+The Republic of Senegal was formally proclaimed on 5 September 1960, with Léopold Sédar Senghor as President (head of state)—internationally known poet, politician, and statesman—and Mamadou Dia as Prime Minister (president of the 15-member Council of Ministers).

 The 1960s and early 1970s saw the continued and persistent violating of Senegal's borders by the Portuguese military from Portuguese Guinea.
 In response, Senegal petitioned the United Nations Security Council in 1963, 1965, 1969 (in response to shelling by Portuguese artillery), 1971 and finally in 1972.

 After the breakup of the Mali Federation, President Senghor and Prime Minister Mamadou Dia governed together under a parliamentary system.
 In December 1962, their political rivalry led to an attempted coup by Prime Minister Dia.
 The coup was put down without bloodshed and Dia was arrested and imprisoned.
 Senegal adopted a new constitution that consolidated the President's power.

 Senghor was considerably more tolerant of opposition than most African leaders became in the 1960s.
 Nonetheless, political activity was somewhat restricted for a time.
 Senghor's party, the Senegalese Progressive Union (now the Socialist Party of Senegal), was the only legally permitted party from 1965 until 1975.
 In the latter year, Senghor allowed the formation of two opposition parties that began operation in 1976—a Marxist party (the African Independence Party) and a liberal party (the Senegalese Democratic Party).

-In 1980, President Senghor retired from politics, and handed power over to his handpicked successor, Prime Minister Abdou Diouf, in 1981.
+On 31 December 1980, President Senghor retired from politics, and handed power over to his handpicked successor, Prime Minister Abdou Diouf, 1 January 1981.